caionastu/curriculum-html-css/README.md

 # curriculum-html-css
-A curriculum page made only with HTML and CSS
+Hi.
+A curriculum page for learning HTML and CSS.